 In Experiment I, we bring our theoretical environments directly to the lab.
 To reduce the complexity of strategic interaction faced by human subjects, we simplify the sender's choices to only those contingencies that are relevant for reputation-building.
 Experiment I documents deviations from the reputation-building equilibrium by senders in both environments.
 Notably, the distributions of sender strategies reveal that the vast majority of senders are categorized into two groups: those who tell the truth with certainty and those who tell a lie with certainty.
 This observation suggests that deviations from reputation building primarily stem from a subgroup of subjects exhibiting extreme behavior.
-As traditional behavioral explanations including pure noise or mistakes fail to account for these observations, we propose two potential channels: (i) aversion to lying and aversion to deception (preference channel) and (ii) cursed beliefs of receivers (inference channel).8 To separate the preference channel from the inference channel, we conduct Experiment II.
+As traditional behavioral explanations including pure noise/mistakes, learning, and risk-aversion fail to account for these observations, we propose two potential channels: (i) aversion to lying and aversion to deception (preference channel) and (ii) erroneous inferences (inference channel) and misunderstanding9 To separate the preference channel from the alternative channels, we conduct Experiment II.

 In Experiment II, we make two adjustments to the setup of Experiment I. First, we replace the second-period communication with the receiver's direct reporting of beliefs about the sender's preference type.
 The sender's payoff directly depends on the receiver's belief.
 Second, we elicit the sender's second-order beliefs about the receiver's belief regarding the sender's preference type, contingent on each message.
-The first modification reduces potential strategic uncertainty arising from second-period interactions, and the second modification enables us to determine whether deviations from reputation building are driven by preferences or inferences.
+The first modification reduces potential strategic uncertainty arising from second-period interactions, and the